A Deep Dive into Compile-Time Fibonacci Calculation

 {

-// Conversely, if T is a pointer, this block will be pruned.
+// Conversely, if T is a pointer, this block is discarded.

 std::cout << "It's a value: " << value << std::endl;